Milton DUI Lawyers

 • The ALS cannot stem from a motor vehicle accident involving fatalities or serious injuries;

-• The person must be licensed in Georgia and not have any other suspensions, cancellations, or revocations against his or her Georgia driver’s license;
+• The person must be licensed in Georgia and not have any other suspensions, cancellations, or revocations against their Georgia driver’s license;

-• If the person holds a Georgia commercial driver’s license (CDL), he or she must downgrade to a non-commercial Georgia driver’s license to obtain and maintain the permit;
+• If the person holds a Georgia commercial driver’s license (CDL), they must downgrade to a non-commercial Georgia driver’s license to obtain and maintain the permit;

 • The person cannot have any prior convictions for DUI in the 5 years preceding application for the permit.
 If there is a DUI arrest with a DUI conviction within 5 years of the current Milton DUI arrest, the person can still opt for track 2 – requesting an administrative hearing, or track 1 – do nothing at all;